Walter462/Sneakers/README.md

 ### 5.1. `decision` <-> `store list`
 `decision` is a result of searching the lowest `deal price`  in the `store list`.
-Hence "searching the lowest `deal price`  in the `store list`" is the relation type between these 2 elements.
+Hence "searching the lowest `deal price`  in the `store list`" is the relationship type between these 2 elements.
 We recognise a specific algorithm for this relation type: searching minimum value in a list.

 Input (algorithms gets a data to work on): `store list` Algorithm (apply to input): find minimum